asepindrak/pacar-ai-extension/README.md

 **Roleplay with AI**
 Enjoy conversations with your AI companion, making coding less lonely and more engaging.

+**3D Model with Voice**
+Interactive 3D avatar responds with speech.

 **Interactive Chat**
 Communicate with Pacar AI in real-time.
 Ask questions and receive instant responses.